Ask AI

 Function: Strip

-This action helps you clean up text by removing any of a specified set of characters from both the beginning and the end of a larger piece of text.
-It's useful for tidying up data, removing unwanted leading or trailing symbols, or standardizing text formats.
+This function helps you clean up text by removing a specific sequence of characters from both the beginning and the end of a larger piece of text.
+It's useful for getting rid of unwanted prefixes or suffixes, like extra spaces, special characters, or common labels, to standardize your data.

 Input

-• Text: The main piece of text you want to modify.
-(Type: Text, Required)
+• Text: The main piece of text you want to clean.
+This is the text from which characters will be removed.

-• To strip: The specific characters you want to remove from the beginning and end of the main text.
-For example, if you enter abc, any 'a', 'b', or 'c' found at the start or end of the text will be removed.
-(Type: Text, Required)
+• To strip: The specific sequence of characters you want to remove from the start and end of your main text.

 Output